A Simulator for LLVM Bitcode: Working with Data

 The control flow of a C program is reflected in the execution stack and is a part of the program's data.
-Since C and C++ are lexically scoped languages, the variables that are currently in scope depends on which function (and possibly which block in that function) is currently executing.
-This is realised by making local variables part of the execution stack: when a function is entered, an \emph{activation frame} (or activation \emph{record}) is pushed onto the execution stack.
-In a normal execution environment, the frame has space for CPU register spills and for local variables which have their address taken.
+C and C++ are lexically scoped languages: which variables are currently in scope depends on which function (and possibly which block in that function) is currently executing.
+This is achieved by making local variables part of the execution stack: when a function is entered, an \emph{activation frame} (or activation \emph{record}) is pushed onto the execution stack.
+In a native execution environment, the frame has space for CPU register spills and for local variables which have their address taken.
 In \divm{}, there are no general-purpose registers as such; instead, \llvm{} registers are stored inside the frame itself.
-Any address-taken variables are stored as separate objects (while their address is stored in a register).
+Any address-taken variables are stored as separate objects (and their address is stored in a register).

 Additionally, in a typical implementation of C, the activation frame contains a \emph{return address}, which is a pointer to the \texttt{call} instruction that caused the current function to execute.
 In \divm{}, the frame instead contains a \emph{program counter} (in a real CPU, the program counter, also known as instruction pointer, is held in a register).
 The program counter tells us which function, and which instruction within that function, is currently being executed.
-Through debug info (cf. Section~\ref{sec:debuginfo}), we can tie, to each instruction, the source code location from which it came.
+Each instruction can in turn be tied, via debug metadata (cf. Section~\ref{sec:debuginfo}), to a particular source code location (a source file and a line number).

-As an example of how this is used in the simulator, if the user requests to list the source code of the currently executed function (using the \texttt{source} command), the simulator examines the current active activation frame (held in the \texttt{\$frame} meta variable) to find the current value of the \emph{program counter}.
-Then it proceeds to read the corresponding debug info to obtain the source code file name, reads the source file, finds the line corresponding to the program counter and prints the surrounding function (example output is shown in Figure~\ref{fig:source}).
+As an example of how this is used in the simulator, if the user requests to list the source code of the currently executed function, the simulator examines the current active activation frame to find the current value of the \emph{program counter}.
+Then it proceeds to read the corresponding debug metadata to obtain the source code file name, reads the source file, finds the line corresponding to the program counter and prints the surrounding function (example output is shown in Figure~\ref{fig:source}).